RobertCrupa/make_the_string_great/README.md

-## README
+## How to solve the make the string great coding question

-For a detailed explanation to solving the 'Make The String Great' [see my blog post](https://techventure.tech/how-to-solve-the-make-the-string-great/)
+For a detailed explanation to solving the 'Make The String Great' [see my blog post](https://techventure.tech/how-to-solve-the-make-the-string-great/).

 ## Building